 We own real estate.
 From time to time, certain parcels are deemed no longer used or useful for water utility operations.
 Most surplus properties have a low cost basis.
 We developed a program to realize the value of certain surplus properties through sale or lease of those properties.
 The program will be ongoing for a period of several years.
-Property sales produced pretax gains \$0.3 million in 2015 and less than \$0.1 million in 2014 and 2013.
+There was a pre-tax loss of \$0.1 million in 2016, a pre-tax gain of \$0.3 million in 2015, and a pre-tax gain of less than \$0.1 million in 2014.
 As sales are dependent on real estate market conditions, future sales, if any, may or may not be at prior year levels.